rcqx/leaderboard-list-app/README.md

 ![leaderboard](./rd.png)

-A leaderboard list application bundled with webpack and ES6 compliant.
+>A leaderboard list application bundled with webpack and ES6 compliant that stores, fetch and display data from custom API

 * Use callbacks and promises.
 * Learn how to use proper ES6 syntax.